0north/0north-tflint-plugin/docs/rules/ensure_default_tags_rule.md

 # ensure_default_tags_rule

 Require specific tags for all AWS providers and AWS resource types that support them.
+This rule will find an issue if some providers are missing default_tags or if default_tags is not used and some resources are missing required tags.

 ## Configuration